scenarioo/scenarioo-format/scenarioo_object_model.md

 See [Example JSON of a scenario with object model data](scenarioo_object_model_example.js)

-## Design Decissions
+## Design Decisions

 > this section tries to summarize a little bit, why the current design is as it is and what arguments we discussed.
-> We did not note all the arguments we discussed at the meetings, so feel free to add more arguments or more împortant things we decidced, in case you remember.
+> We did not note all the arguments we discussed at the meetings, so feel free to add more arguments or more important things we decided, in case you remember.
 Thank you!

 1. What were the major architectural drivers for the new design?